FITI-HCITA/VA8801_Model_Zoo/README.md

 VA8801 Model Zoo focuses on providing models trained on VA8801 optimized neural networks, which are tailored to real-world application scenarios and enable faster and more accurate inference on embedded devices.

 <br>Standard model format is INT8 tflite.
-<br>Using Fitipower Tanyuang Compiler for VA8801
+<br>Using Fitipower Tengen Compiler for VA8801

 ## Application Scenarios